Via-Operating/VDK-Legacy/README.md

 VDK Source Tree
 ===============
-  * `src` - A set of utilities for testing, debugging and profiling kernel.
+  * `src` - Where the source code of the kernel is stored.
   * `build` - Where binaries of the kernel are stored.

 How to build VDK